Call Now for a FREE Consultation Call Now (407) 712-7300

 • Part-time workers

-• An alien (lawfully or unlawfully employed)
+• Aliens (lawfully or unlawfully employed)

-• A prisoner on a work-release program
+• Prisoners on a work-release program

 You are not considered an employee and will not qualify for benefits (unless your employer voluntarily provides workers’ compensation coverage) if you are: